tigerwill90/fox/README.md

 **Wildcard pattern:** Route can be registered using wildcard parameters.
 The matched segment can then be easily retrieved by name.
 Due to Fox design, wildcard route are cheap and scale really well.

-**Detect panic:** Comes with a ready-to-use, efficient Recovery middleware that gracefully handles panics.

-**Get the current route:** You can easily retrieve the route of the matched request.
-This actually makes it easier to integrate observability middleware like open telemetry.

-**Hostname routing:** Fox supports hostname-based routing with wildcard matching.
+**Hostname matching:** Fox supports hostname-based routing with wildcard matching.

 **Flexible routing:**  Fox strikes a balance between routing flexibility, performance and clarity by enforcing clear priority rules, ensuring that there are no unintended matches and maintaining high performance even for complex routing pattern.

 **Redirect trailing slashes:** Redirect automatically the client, at no extra cost, if another route matches, with or without a trailing slash.